gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 ## Current verdict

-The first thirteen cycles support the following stronger claim:
+TThe first fourteen cycles support the following stronger claim:

-> A prompt-instantiated TU / TU+ / cortexLLM triad can remain role-distinct, use shared structured state to preserve and revise choreography across cycles, absorb mild mismatch, represent weak multi-source coupling, dissolve unsupported relational hypotheses, reopen emerging joint interpretations when coherence rises again, provisionally confirm joint choreography when sustained co-motion supports it, fully de-confirm that choreography into a new stable independent reading when coherence no longer supports the joint field, preserve explicit ambiguity when contradiction prevents justified promotion, resolve that ambiguity into a renewed stable mainline when later evidence favors one branch, register fresh weak recoupling after restart without confusing it with the earlier collapsed joint choreography, and keep that weak renewed relation provisional under mixed follow-up without premature promotion or dismissal — all without collapsing role boundaries.
+> A prompt-instantiated TU / TU+ / cortexLLM triad can remain role-distinct, use shared structured state to preserve and revise choreography across cycles, absorb mild mismatch, represent weak multi-source coupling, dissolve unsupported relational hypotheses, reopen emerging joint interpretations when coherence rises again, provisionally confirm joint choreography when sustained co-motion supports it, fully de-confirm that choreography into a new stable independent reading when coherence no longer supports the joint field, preserve explicit ambiguity when contradiction prevents justified promotion, resolve that ambiguity into a renewed stable mainline when later evidence favors one branch, register fresh weak recoupling after restart without confusing it with the earlier collapsed joint choreography, keep that weak renewed relation provisional under mixed follow-up without premature promotion or dismissal, and cleanly de-promote that weak reopening when stronger mismatch removes support — all without collapsing role boundaries.

 This does not yet prove the full architecture, but it strengthens the case that the engineering path is an actual sub-division of LLM labor into specific TU, TU+, and cortexLLM agents organized around coherence-sensitive role specialization.